Solar Water Heating Buyer's Guide

-- Solar collector: This is an energy device that is specifically designed to absorb solar heat radiation and transport that energy into the transfer medium or liquid passing through the collector.
+- Solar collector: This is an energy device which has been specifically designed to absorb solar heat radiation and transport that energy into the transfer medium or liquid passing through the collector.

-- Energy transfer medium: This is a medium that via the process of conduction or convection, transfers the heat absorbed by the solar collector into the water to heat it up.
+- Energy transfer medium: This is a medium that via the process of conduction or convection, transfers the heat that has been absorbed by the solar collector, into the water to heat it up.

 - Thermally insulated hot water storage vessel or geyser: Usually consisting of an inner lining made up of copper, steel or a polymer, this is the storage vessel, or more commonly, the geyser in which your water is stored and kept warm.
 Different geysers with different pressure systems are used in various circumstances, depending on the overall system design.

 Solar water heating geysers are usually larger than your average household geyser as they are required to store the ENTIRE water allocation for each day.
 Depending on your requirements, you can either use your solar water heating system to supplement the amount of heated water required from your conventional electric geyser, or you can use it to completely replace your electric geyser and provide your total hot water allocation for each day (recommended).
 As far as the positioning of your solar water heating system is concerned, it can be stored on the roof, in the ceiling or in a regular closet as with a regular electric geyser.
 Ideally, you want to store your water storage vessel vertically, but if this is not a possibility, it can also be mounted horizontally without too much of an effect on the performance of the geyser.

 There are two main types of solar water heating systems, namely:

 - Open circuit or direct systems: These types of systems circulate water directly to the geyser from the solar collector.
 Unfortunately, these systems aren’t anti-freeze resistant and therefore often not eligible for an Eskom solar water heating rebate if you reside in an area of the country that is susceptible to extremely cold temperatures.